Be sure to read “What you need to know about working with PublicSource” first.

 Besides signing a contract, freelance contributors must submit a W-9 form to PublicSource and fill out a conflict of interest form.
 PublicSource conducts a background check of all freelance journalists, which includes a criminal background check, Megan’s Law search and general internet screening.

 Sometimes things just don’t work out.
 When that happens, we typically pay a kill fee of 25% of the agreed-upon rate.
-We ask for common sense and courtesy on that, however, in such cases where we may agree on a big investigative project and then, for instance, two days later something happens that kills its potential, we reserve the right to alter the proposed kill fee and expect good-faith negotiation from both sides.
+We ask for common sense and courtesy on that.
+We reserve the right to alter the kill fee and expect good-faith negotiation from both sides.